 - Starting a continuous shutter operation causes the exposure and focus settings to be fixed at the levels for the first image.
-The same settings are applied to all subsequent images. - Continuous shutter cannot be used in combination with any of the following features. - Some BEST SHOT scenes (Layout, Auto Framing, Business Cards and Documents, Whiteboard, etc., Old Photo, ID Photo, Movie, Short Movie, Past Movie, For YouTube, Voice Recording) - When using a continuous shutter mode, keep the camera still until all recording is finished. - A continuous shutter operation may stop part way through if memory capacity runs low. - The continuous shutter rate depends on the current image size and image quality settings. - You can select the flash mode you want with normal-speed continuous shutter mode. - With high-speed continuous shutter, the flash mode automatically becomes " (3) " (flash off). - With the flash continuous shutter mode, the flash mode automatically becomes " 7" (flash on). - You cannot use the self-timer in combination with the normalspeed continuous shutter mode or high-speed continuous shutter mode.
+The same settings are applied to all subsequent images. - Continuous shutter cannot be used in combination with any of the following features. - Face recognition - Some BEST SHOT scenes (Layout, Auto Framing, Business Cards and Documents, Whiteboard, etc., Old Photo, ID Photo, Movie, Short Movie, Past Movie, For YouTube, Voice Recording) - When using a continuous shutter mode, keep the camera still until all recording is finished. - A continuous shutter operation may stop part way through if memory capacity runs low. - The continuous shutter rate depends on the current image size and image quality settings. - You can select the flash mode you want with normal-speed continuous shutter mode. - With high-speed continuous shutter, the flash mode automatically becomes " () " (flash off). - With the flash continuous shutter mode, the flash mode automatically becomes " [7]" (flash on).

-- You cannot use the triple self-timer in combination with the flash continuous shutter mode. - Note that the resolution of images recorded with the highspeed continuous shutter mode or flash continuous shutter mode is somewhat lower resolution and more prone to digital noise than images recorded with the normal-speed continuous shutter mode. - "Auto" ISO sensitivity always is used for the high-speed continuous shutter mode or flash continuous shutter mode, regardless of the current ISO sensitivity setting. - With the flash continuous shutter mode, the flash range is narrower than normal.
+- Note that the resolution of images recorded with the highspeed continuous shutter mode or flash continuous shutter mode is somewhat lower resolution and more prone to digital noise than images recorded with the normal-speed continuous shutter mode. - "Auto" ISO sensitivity always is used for the high-speed continuous shutter mode or flash continuous shutter mode, regardless of the current ISO sensitivity setting. - With the flash continuous shutter mode, the flash range is narrower than normal